Safety guidelines for temple access during the COVID-19 pandemic

 V 1.1 published on July 15, 2020

-The temple will reopen during regular hours on Saturday and Sunday starting on Saturday, July 18, 2020.
+The temple is open during regular hours starting on Saturday, April 12, 2021.
 In consultation with local health and infectious disease experts, we are implementing these guidelines for reopening the temple in a manner that is safe for the devotees and the priests.
 We appreciate in advance your time for reviewing this document and following these guidelines laid out by our COVID-19 response team while visiting the temple.

 - To ensure a safe environment for everybody, we will be limiting visitors to 6 families per day.
 Please pre-register at https://www.signupgenius.com/go/904044BAEA72CA7F94-smht to ensure that we can maintain social distancing requirements easily.
 Each slot shall include a maximum of 5 members of a family.